...reduce or enlarge quilt blocks or do the math yourself with a calculator[p>

 You can either tape the sheets together or staple and keep a copy in your studio.

-Click here to download your free Proportional Scale chart or click on the 'Stamp Out Math' chart.
+Click here to download your free Proportional Scale chart or click on the 'Stamp Out Math' chart just above.

 If you would prefer, you can purchase a proportional scale.
-Just click the image to the left to go purchase one from Amazon.
+Just click on the picture of the proportional scale to purchase one from Amazon.